mysociety/fixmystreet/running/admin_manual.md

   <dd>
     <p>
-      Your FixMyStreet installation will normally be using maps from an external source -- by default this is <a href="/glossary/#openstreetmap" class="glossary">OpenStreetMap</a>.
+      Your FixMyStreet installation will normally be using maps from an external source &mdash; by default this is <a href="/glossary/#openstreetmap" class="glossary">OpenStreetMap</a>.
     </p>
     <p>